 What is an Anti-Villain?
-(With Definitions and Examples)
+Definition, Tips, and Examples

 A Song of Ice and Fire has held the hearts of fantasy-readers for the past 20 years, and Marvel movies have been dominating movie screens for a decade.
 So you might be wondering: what makes these franchises so compelling?
 The answer?
 Anti-villains.